 Computer Story for Curious Builders

-Trace how ideas grew into computers, from gears and vacuum tubes to cloud services and AI accelerators
+Follow how everyday frustrations turned into computers, from clacking gears and glowing tubes to cloud racks and AI chips

 Selecting a year opens a dialog in place so you can keep reading without leaving the page.